Abington School District v. Schempp: Majority opinion

 What was unexpected, however, were the ideas expressed in the second portion of Justice Clark's opinion written for the majority.
 The Court's recognition of religious ideals as valuable to the culture of the United States in that opinion are generally not cited much by either side of the church-state debate when discussing the case and the effect it had on the United States.
 His opening thoughts explicitly spelled out that view in past jurisprudence with cases similar to Abington v.
 Schempp.

-Clark continued that the Court was of the feeling that no matter the religious nature of the citizenry, the government at all levels, as required by the Constitution, must remain neutral in matters of religion "while protecting all, prefer[ring] none, and disparag[ing] none."
-The Court had clearly rejected "the contention by many that the Establishment Clause forbade only governmental preference of one faith over another."
+Clark continued that the Court was of the feeling that regardless of the religious nature of the citizenry, the government at all levels, as required by the Constitution, must remain neutral in matters of religion "while protecting all, prefer[ring] none, and disparag[ing] none."
+The Court had rejected "the contention by many that the Establishment Clause forbade only governmental preference of one faith over another."

-Citing Justice Hugo Black in Torcaso v.
+Citing Torcaso v.
 Watkins, Justice Clark added, "We repeat and again reaffirm that neither a State nor the Federal Government can constitutionally force a person 'to profess a belief or disbelief in any religion.'
 Neither can it constitutionally pass laws or impose requirements which aid all religions as against non-believers, and neither can it aid those religions based on a belief in the existence of God as against those religions founded on different beliefs."
 Such prohibited behavior was self-evident in the Pennsylvania law requiring Bible reading (and allowing recitation of the Lord's Prayer) in its public schools.
 The Court recognized the value of such ideal neutrality from lessons of history when government and religion were either fully fused or cooperative with one another and religious liberty was nonexistent or seriously curtailed.